 I’ve been a big sports fan for as long as I can remember.
-Sports, for me, are a source of decompression and entertainment.
+Sports, for me, are a source of relaxation and entertainment.
 They promote mindfulness in ways that few other activities can.
-But what I like most about sports is the real world application.
-Many of the skills and character traits that go into making successful athletes and successful teams translate into every area of life.
+But what I like most about sports is the real world analogy.
+Many of the skills and character traits that go into making successful athletes and successful teams translate into other areas of life.
 And so sports are a metaphor for life.
 They’re as entertaining as they are instructive.

 Kenn Dickinson is the President of Fast Break Executive Coaching.
 He knows a lot about sports from his days as a professional athlete.
 Dickinson gave a powerful TedTalk at a local TEDxSnoIsleLibraries event in which he talked about the secrets of elite athletes.
 As he likes to joke, “he had a front row seat. . . at the end of the bench, watching, and observing, and learning from these world-class amazing kind of athletes.”
 Dickinson concluded that two primary habits were responsible for their success: visualization and deliberate practice (or what he termed specific work).
 The inspiring takeaway is that anyone can apply these tools to build better families, careers, businesses, relationships, and lives.